 The next pastor was Brother Raymond Murray (August 1972 – June 1977).
 In February of 1974 the church building burned, but was not destroyed.

-Our current pastor, Brother David Salmons, became pastor in March of 1990.
+Our current pastor, Doug Case, became pastor in July of 2019.

 Over its history the congregation has seen many faces in the pulpit.
 Through the process the church has experienced slow, steady growth.